aligator/e-chess/electronics/README.md

 ## LEDs

 The schematic contains one single LED as placeholder for all 64 WS2812 LEDs.
-They are routed in a snake pattern from the top right to the bottom left.
+They are routed in a snake pattern from the top right to the bottom right.
 ```
 ┌💡─💡─💡─💡─💡─💡─💡─💡 <- START
 └💡─💡─💡─💡─💡─💡─💡─💡┐